meltoner/agrofelis/components/vehicle-forks/readme.md

 ![Forks projections](_figures/vehicle-forks-02-forks.png)

-The two types of forks, front and back are focused by the following image.
+The two types of forks, front and back are shown in the following image.

 ![Forks right side](_figures/vehicle-forks-03-forks-side.png)

 ## Front forks

-All fours forks share a common structure and differentiate at their end of the fabrication depending on their end use.
+All fours forks share a common structure and differentiate at the end of the fabrication depending on their end use.
 The profile characteristics and dimensions of a front fork are encoded in the following diagram.

 ![Front fork dimensions](_figures/vehicle-forks-03-front-fork-dimensions.png)